alexeyinkin/eb-1a/2-petition/README.md

 This one was a trivial formality.

-I put my achievements in one sentence and asked them for the approval.
+I put my achievements in one sentence and asked them for approval.

 ## Step 8.
 Write a Cover Letter